andrewacashner/hearingfaithms/chapters/chapter-3.md

-Fray Luis, as an avid student and teacher of Catholic Humanism, presents Christ as an orator and philosophical teacher, a "Master of Heaven"---*Maestro del cielo*, the same term used for a musical master---and explicitly compares the voice of this incarnate Word with music:
+Fray Luis, as an avid student and teacher of Catholic Humanism, presents Christ as an orator and philosophical teacher, a "Master of Heaven"---*Maestro del cielo*, the same term used for a musical master.[^Clement-magister] He explicitly compares the voice of this incarnate Word with music:

 > Oh fortunate house!
 > Oh stable, more precious than all the royal palaces, where God sat upon the